What is Web3 and how it could transform the internet

 Just as Tim Berners-Lee is considered the “father of the internet,” Wood is often referred to as the “father of etherum” for being its cofounder and broadcaster.

-Etherum is the second protocol of blockchain most used in the world.
+Etherum is the second most used blockchain protocol in the world.
 And this technology is the foundation of the Web3.

-To carry it out, the engineer software Britain founded the Web3 Foundation – to “fund research and development teams that are building the foundations” of Web3 – and created Parity Technologies, a Berlin-based infrastructure company. blockchain for the “decentralized web”.
+To do this, the British software engineer founded the Web3 Foundation – to ‘fund research and development teams that are building the foundations’ of Web3 – and created Parity Technologies, a Berlin-based blockchain infrastructure company for the’ decentralized web ».

 But what does that mean about decentralization?

-“Internet in its beginning was an open and decentralized protocol.
-It began to be centralized in the 90s with the big technologies that we know today,” Ursula O’Kuinghttons, Director of Communication at Parity Technologies, explains to BBC Mundo.
+«Internet in its beginning was an open and decentralized protocol.
+It began to be centralized in the 90s with the big technology that we know today ”, Ursula O’Kuinghttons, Director of Communication at Parity Technologies, explains to BBC Mundo.

-“What you want with Web3 is go back to the essence, at the beginning, of what the internet was: that no one controls to a great extent this communication tool that is so present in our daily lives “, adds O’Kuinghttons.
+«What you want with Web3 is go back to the essence, at the beginning, of what the internet was: that nobody controls to a great extent this communication tool that is so present in our day to day, “adds O’Kuinghttons.

-What you want with Web3 is to go back to the essence, at the beginning, of what the internet was: a decentralized space “.

-A key part of the structure of the Web3 is blockchain technology, which allows to create “blocks” and form data chains, and which we know mainly from cryptocurrencies.
+A key part of the structure of the Web3 is blockchain technology, which makes it possible to create “blocks” and form data chains, and which we know mostly from cryptocurrencies.

 If Web 1.0 (Web1) was based on hyperlinks and Web 2.0 (Web2) does so on social networks; Web 3.0 (Web3) will be based on blockchain technology.